devcomo/Announcements-November2011/README.md

-# Announcements
+# November Meet up Announcements

-This is a template repo to be forked for each monthly meet up of the [CoMO Rich Web Group][1].
-The intent is to standardize the layout, format, and styling for each meet up.
+This is the first pass at the first structured Announcements slides for [CoMO Rich Web Group][1] monthly meet up.
+Shit here is raw, yo, so watch your step.